RohanAwhad/code_execution_agent/README.md

 	•	Create the necessary data and history directories for storing files and chat history.
 	•	Build the Docker image and run it, exposing port 8501 for the Streamlit interface.
-	•	Pass the OpenAI API key as an environment variable to the container.
+	•	Pass the API keys as environment variables to the container.

 Once the container is running, you can access the application at http://localhost:8501.